As an Indie Author, Once You’re Done with Your Manuscript, and It’s Been Edited and Proofed You’ll Find Yourself Needing Book Formatting.

 - Uneven bottom Margins (some prefer equal spacing throughout)

 Book formatting is one of the things that most indie authors think they can skimp on.
-Publishing a book isn’t easy and getting sales is even harder.
+Publishing a book isn’t easy, and getting sales is even harder.
 The most important thing we can say is to do your research for each step of the process and do it right the first time.
-Reviews are vital for book sales, and if readers find editing issues and formatting mistakes, it could cost you potential sales.
-Amazon will also remove books which they feel are poorly edited and formatted if there have been several complaints.
+Reviews are vital for book sales, and if readers find editing issues and formatting mistakes, it could cost them potential sales.
+Amazon will also remove books that they feel are poorly edited and formatted if there have been several complaints.

-Consider professional book formatting as an investment on the success of your book!
+Consider professional book formatting as an investment in the success of your book!